sunfounder/pico-2w-kit/docs/source/pyproject/py_mpr121.rst

 The **MPR121** is a capacitive touch sensor controller that communicates via the I2C interface.
 It can handle up to 12 touch inputs, making it ideal for creating interactive projects with multiple touch points.

 The MPR121 sensor detects changes in capacitance on its electrodes.
-When you touch an electrode, the capacitance changes, and the sensor registers a touch.The sensor communicates this information over I2C to the Raspberry Pi Pico 2w.
+When you touch an electrode, the capacitance changes, and the sensor registers a touch.The sensor communicates this information over I2C to the Raspberry Pi Pico 2 W.

 **Schematic**